TrinityCore/tc-wiki/database/335/characters/channels.md

 &nbsp;

 ### team
-team id -  Allow access to channel from specified player faction ID
+Allow access to channel from specified player faction.
+Id from Faction.dbc, but only the two are in use:

-For multirace channels, two (or more) separate entries must exist with the EXACT same settings for all fields apart from this (it needs a different team id)
+* 67: Horde

-Horde -> 67
+* 469: Alliance

-Alliance -> 469
+If config setting `AllowTwoSide.Interaction.Channel` is enabled, the Alliance channel is used for both and **team** is ignored.

 &nbsp;

 ### announce
-Channel announce (0/1)
+Toggle if join/leave actions are announced to the channel.

-0 = Channel join/part actions will not be sent
+* 0: do not announce

-1 = Channel join/part actions will be sent
+* 1: send announce
 &nbsp;

 ### ownership
-Channel ownership (0/1)
+Toggle if the channel can be owned.

-0 = No one will ever be an owner.
+* 0: can not be owned.

-1 = Ownership is the first person in the channel.
+* 1: owned by the first player to join.
 &nbsp;

 ### password